Ericsson/ecaudit/README.md

 As of [CASSANDRA-12151](https://issues.apache.org/jira/browse/CASSANDRA-12151) native support for audit logs are available in Apache Cassandra 4.0 and later.

 Since ecAudit was developed before CASSANDRA-12151, there are several differences to be aware of.
 The most notable being:

-* ecAudit depends primarily on SLF4J/LOGBack.
-  CASSANDRA-12151 uses a Chronicle Queue as its primary backend, but SLF4J is also supported.

 * The format of the audit entries are different in ecAudit compared to CASSANDRA-12151.